-Whilst it may seem financially attractive for US citizens living in the UK to take advantage of UK based investments, it can often result in a painful financial outcome.
+Whilst it may seem financially attractive for US citizens living in the UK to take advantage of UK based investments, there is often an unwelcome sting in the tail.

-US citizens are required to file an annual Tax Return with the Internal Revenue Service (IRS) on a global basis.
-However, for US tax purposes the functional reporting currency is the US dollar and this then means US citizens living outside of the US are exposed to exchange rate fluctuations.
-In certain circumstances this may then give rise to US taxation on income that has not occurred in the host country currency.
+US citizens are required to file an annual Tax Return with the Internal Revenue Service (IRS) reporting worldwide income and losses.
+However, the reporting currency is the US dollar and for those living outside the US, exchange rate fluctuations may lead to US taxation on income that is not replicated in the host country currency.

-Whilst an investment into a Personal Pension Plan or SIPP can be tax efficient, it is dependent upon annual reporting being completed correctly.
-Failure to do so may result in the IRS seeking to tax any growth in the accumulated funds and apply harsh penalties for failing to report and file correctly.
+Conversely an investment into a UK Personal Pension Plan or SIPP can be US tax efficient, providing the annual reporting is completed correctly to avoid the IRS seeking to tax any growth in the accumulated funds.

 So, always be aware that UK tax free investments may not perform efficiently given the IRS treatment of such vehicles, and finally, remember the influence of exchange rates will not always work in your favour.

 If you would like any further information please call us on 01932 320800, email firstname.lastname@example.org , or visit our website www.everfairtax.co.uk